 In a word: No. Outdoor tanning oils or lotions contain an SPF ingredient that will inhibit your tan.
 They also contain ingredients that will cause a film to form on the acrylic surface while you tan, blocking rays from getting to your skin.
 There is no need for an SPF while indoor tanning because it is a controlled environment.
 Your tanning professional will assist you with setting the right tanning times to prevent overexposure.

-We recommend that you to tan one to 3 times per week with a 48-hour period before you tan again.
+We recommend that you tan a couple times per week with a 48-hour period before you tan again.

 Frequent tanning may help to fade a tattoo, so we recommend completely covering a new tattoo for the first 2-3 months.
 After that you can use an SPF 30 or higher to shield it from UV exposure and prevent any fading.